-The Leadership Committee of the Educators’ Cooperative consists of CoOp alumni who teach in schools and classrooms all over the city of Nashville.
-They share a vision for the power and potential of the Cooperative and work to ensure its sustainable growth and improvement.
+The Advisory Committee of the Educators’ Cooperative consists of CoOp members who teach in schools and classrooms all over Nashville and Middle Tennessee.
+They share a vision for the power and potential of the Cooperative and ensure its sustainable growth and improvement.
 Their work and commitment are essential to the operations and goals of the Cooperative.